fyngyrz/pyex/README.md

-I've had some discussions with some really well-informed Python types, and they all assure me that you simply can't extend the built-in classes without taking the risk of actually breaking the Python interpreter.
+I've had some discussions with some really well-informed Python types, and they all assure me that you simply can't extend the built-in classes without incurring a risk of actually breaking the Python interpreter.
 Well. _That_ was bad news.

 But eventually \(I'm old and slowing down a lot\) it dawned on me that